truenas/middleware/docs/userguide/freenas_storage.rst

 Existing volumes should be available for selection from the drop-down menu.
 In the example shown in Figure 8.1h, the FreeNAS® system has an existing, unencrypted ZFS pool.
 Once the volume is selected, click the "OK" button to import the volume.

-If an existing unencrypted ZFS pool does not show in the drop-down menu, run :command:`zpool import` from :ref:`Shell` to import the pool.
+If an existing unencrypted ZFS pool does not show in the drop-down menu, run :command:`zpool import` from the command line to import the pool.

 If you plan to physically install ZFS formatted disks from another system, be sure to export the drives on that system to prevent an "in use by another machine" error during the import.

-If you suspect that your hardware is not being detected, run :command:`camcontrol devlist` from :ref:`Shell`.
+If you suspect that your hardware is not being detected, run :command:`camcontrol devlist` from the command line.
 If the disk does not appear in the output, check to see if the controller driver is supported or if it needs to be loaded using :ref:`Tunables`.

 .. _View Disks: